zkmkarlsruhe/lidar/lidartool/doc/gui/README.md

 - registration

-Create a checkpoint once you finished the setup.
+Create a checkpoint once you have finished setup.

 ### Reboot Node